 (9) One more situation that shows how harmful bias can be is the use of the COMPAS tool (Correctional Offender Management Profiling for Alternative Sanctions), which plays an important role across the US in determining when criminal defendants should be released.
 ProPublica found that minority defendants were twice as likely as caucasian defendants to be misclassified to have a higher risk of violent recidivism.

 (10) Machine Learning is also being used in the healthcare industry.
-Bias in healthcare can be very harmful as it is the health and wellbeing of people we are talking about.
+Bias in healthcare can be very harmful as it is the health and well-being of the people we are talking about.
 An Economist article highlighted bias in the admission of hospital patients against minorities and women.

 The article describes how devices used to measure blood-oxygen levels were biased as they overestimated blood-oxygen saturation more frequently in ethnic minorities over caucasian people.
 As a result, they recorded some POC patients as being healthier than they really are.